-Ann Morton, a Phoenix-based artist, has mobilized over 2,200 people to help participate in her art project - The Violet Protest.
+Ann Morton, a Phoenix-based artist, has mobilized more than 2,200 people for her art project - The Violet Protest.

-The Violet Protest is a nationwide public engagement project, employing hand-made textiles as tools to protest against political divisiveness, generating a creative call for national unity.
-The protest in the form of art seeks to focus on key values like respect for others, citizenship, compromise, and courage.
+The Violet Protest is a nationwide public engagement project that employs hand-made textiles to protest against political divisiveness.
+Think of it as a creative call for national unity.
+The protest in art seeks to focus on fundamental values like respect for others, citizenship, compromise, and courage.
 The color violet symbolizes the literal combination of red and blue, familiar symbols of the United States’ differing ideologies.

-Thousands of makers and creators from across all 50 US states, DC, and Canada have contributed 8 x 8-inch squares using a variety of textile processes.
-The squares are all unique but each one uses equal parts red and blue to create their individual messages in support of the core values of the Violet Protest.
+Thousands of makers and creators from all 50 US states, DC, and Canada have contributed 8 x 8-inch squares using a variety of textile processes.
+The squares are each unique, but each one uses equal parts red and blue to create their messages supporting the core values of the Violet Protest.

 The protest supports the value of “country over party and corporate influence,” creates compassion, and spurs creativity.

-The project’s goal is to send bundles of between 25- 50 of these individual squares to all 535 members of the 117 US Congress in late 2021 or early 2022.
-This unique demonstration of protest will voice hope and support for cooperation between lawmakers on both sides of the aisle.
+The project aims to send bundles of these individual squares to all 535 members of Congress in late 2021 or early 2022.
+This unique demonstration aims to voice hope and support for cooperation between lawmakers on both sides of the aisle.

-Ann was a graphic designer for 35 years before heading back to university in her late 50s.
-At 58, she received her Master of Fine Arts with an emphasis in Fibers and minoring in Socially Engaged Art.
-She considers herself sort of a newbie, working as an artist and educator only since 2012.
+Ann was a graphic designer for 35 years before heading back to university in her late fifties.
+At 58, she received her Master of Fine Arts with an emphasis in Fibers and minoring in Socially Engaged Art and has worked as an artist and educator only since 2012.
 She first wrote the manifesto for the Violet Protest in 2017.

 Her work won an award from the Phoenix Art Museum in 2019, which offered her an exhibition a year later.